Geometric theories for real number algebra without sign test or dependent choice axiom: -groups

 \begin{definition} The dynamical theory \SA{Gtosup} of \textsl{linearly ordered groups with sup}\footnote{Or totally ordered groups with sup.} is the dynamical theory of $ \ell$-groups to which we add the \rdy \tsbf{OT} saying that the order is total.

-\UneRegle {OT} {$ \vd x\geq 0\;\vou\;x\leq 0 $} \end{definition}
+\Regles{ \laB{OT} {$\vd x\geq 0\;\vou\;x\leq 0 $}} \end{definition}

-Note that compared with the usual theory of linearly ordered groups \sa{Gto} (whose definition we leave to the reader) we have introduced into the signature the law $ \cdot\vu\cdot $ which is well-defined.
-The \sa{Gtosup} theory is essentially identical to the \sa{Gto} theory.
+Note that compared with the usual theory of linearly ordered groups \Sa{Gto} we have introduced into the signature the law $ \cdot\vu\cdot $ which is well-defined.
+The \Sa{Gtosup} theory is essentially identical to the \Sa{Gto} theory.